daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 Click Next, review the settings and double check it's the right host and the right build ;).
 And click Finish.

 vCenter will then proceed to upgrade the host which will trigger at least a restart.
+The operation takes a little while so this step is all about patience.